Rhys Edwards

 Rhys Edwards is a Level 4 Rugby Union coach.
 He is currently Director of Rugby at Loughborough University, overseeing all Rugby Union activities for both the Men's (Loughborough Students RUFC) and Women's (Lightning Rugby) programmes.
-Between 2010-2016 he coached the WRU Women National Rugby Union Squad who competed in the Six Nations Championship and World Rugby Women's World Cup in 2014.
+Between 2010 and 2016 he coached the WRU Women National Rugby Union Squad who competed in the Six Nations Championship and World Rugby Women's World Cup in 2014.

 Early life and education

 Edwards grew up in Laleston (near Bridgend), South Wales.
-He attended the welsh-speaking primary school Ysgol Gynradd Penybont and then went on to Welsh-speaking secondary school Ysgol Gyfun Llanhari, where he completed his GCSEs and A-Levels.
+He attended the Welsh-speaking primary school Ysgol Gynradd Penybont and then went on to Welsh-speaking secondary school Ysgol Gyfun Llanhari, where he completed his GCSEs and A-Levels.
 Edwards attended Cardiff Metropolitan University, where he completed his undergraduate degree in BSc Sports Coaching.

 In 2006, Edwards completed a MDip in Performance Analysis.
 In 2013 he studied toward an MSc in Sports Coaching.

 Playing career

 Rhys started playing rugby union at Ysgol Gyfun Llnahari.
 His primary position was Outside Half, but has also played Full Back and Wing.
 In 1999 he signed for Bridgend Ravens.
 He later played for Bedwas RFC in the Welsh Rugby Union Premiership.
 Edwards suffered a serious arm fracture in 2004 which required numerous surgeries, which unfortunately led to him having to retire 2007.